VerifiedAnon/bitnet.rs/PROJECT_PLAN.md

 ## Critique & Resolution

 - **CPU SIMD code is complex and fragile.**
   - *Resolution:* Rigorous, mandatory validation.
 Every SIMD function is tested against a scalar version.
 No PR is merged unless all tests pass.
+A comprehensive test suite (`kernel_tests.rs`) and a robust reporting utility (`TestReporter`) have been developed to enforce this.
 - **GPU implementation may not be fast initially.**
   - *Resolution:* Plan for iterative tuning.
 Use wgpu profiling, experiment with workgroup sizes, memory layout, and compare different kernel strategies.
 - **Dependency on GGML logic is a risk.**
   - *Resolution:* Treat GGML as a spec, not gospel.
 Validate against our own scalar implementation first, then against official outputs.
 - **Numeric precision differences could cause divergence.**
   - *Resolution:* End-to-end golden testing.
 CI must run golden prompt tests for both CPU and GPU, asserting output token IDs match the reference.
+The `pipeline_validation.rs` test is the placeholder for this.

 ---